HatchApps/xavier-help/focus.md

 ## Focus Daily Digest

-Xavier will send you an email summary once a day at 8am, *if* (and only if) you have items in Focus that need attention.
+Dext Precision will send you an email summary once a day at 8am, *if* (and only if) you have items in Focus that need attention.
 This will include:

 * **Flows Ready to Start:**